MusicPlayerDaemon/MPD/doc/mpd.conf.5.rst

   Control if MPD will follow symbolic links pointing inside the music dir, potentially adding duplicates to the database.
 You must recreate the database after changing this option.
 The default is "yes".

+auto_update <yes or no>
+  This specifies the whether to support automatic update of music database when files are changed in music_directory.
+The default is to disable autoupdate of database.
+  (Only implemented on Linux.)

+auto_update_depth <N>
+  Limit the depth of the directories being watched, 0 means only watch the music directory itself.
+There is no limit by default.

+save_absolute_paths_in_playlists <yes or no>
+  This specifies whether relative or absolute paths for song filenames are used when saving playlists.
+The default is "no".

+filesystem_charset <charset>
+  This specifies the character set used for the filesystem.
+A list of supported character sets can be obtained by running "iconv -l".
+The default is determined from the locale when the db was originally created.

+Player Settings
+^^^^^^^^^^^^^^^

+restore_paused <yes or no>
+   Put MPD into pause mode instead of starting playback after startup.

+Other Settings
+^^^^^^^^^^^^^^

 zeroconf_enabled <yes or no>
   If yes, and MPD has been compiled with support for Avahi or Bonjour, service